SACGF/variantgrid_admin_docs/admin/server_status.md

 Access via clicking on username  (top right), then "Server Status"

-This page performs a number of checks, including checking the status of the celery workers
+This page performs a number of checks, including checking the status of the celery workers.
+They will be RED if the worker can't be found

 ![](../images/server_status.png "Server Status")